enrique-bustamante/Mapping_Earthquakes/README.md

 ### Purpose

-The purpose of this project wass to build a map that tracks not only the earthquakes for the past 7 days, but the magnitude as well.
-The map also includes popup info for each incident.
+The purpose of this project was to build a map that tracks not only the earthquakes for the past 7 days, but the magnitude as well.
+The map also includes popup information for each incident.

 ### Technical Methods